trimble-oss/website-modus.trimble.com/content/components/mobile/scrollbars/styles.md

 {{< img src="/img/mobile/scrollbar-anatomy.svg" dark="/img/mobile//scrollbar-anatomy-dark.svg" width="1078" height="422" alt="Scrollbar Anatomy" loading="auto" >}}

-- Always offer a visible scrollbar if an area has scrolling content.
+- Always offer a scrollbar if an area has scrolling content.
 Do not rely on auto-scrolling or on dragging.
 The user might not realize there is more content to scroll through.
+It has become a convention for mobile UIs that a scrollbar remains invisible until the user starts scrolling, but use it with caution (see Minimal Scrollbar below).
 - Hide scrollbards if all content is visible.
 If users see a scrollbar, they assume there's additional content and will be frustrated if they can't scroll.
 - Avoid horizontal scrolling.
 - Scrollbars with arrows offer the best usability.